hinto-janai/festival/cmp/README.md

 # Comparison
-This `README` contains some comparisons between `Festival` and some other album centered music players.
+Some comparisons between `Festival` and other album centered music players.

 The graphs are created with the code in this directory.
 Big thanks to [Rucknium](https://github.com/rucknium) for teaching me `R`.